 Annington Trust welcomes applications from schools in Service communities.

-To be eligible applicants must be a UK passport holder, be aged between 13-19 at the time of participation and have a family member serving with the Royal Army, Navy or Air Force.
-You will need the support of your school and college who will be contacted to discuss your application.
+To be eligible applicants must be a UK passport holder, be aged between 11-19 at the time of participation and have a family member serving with the Army, Navy or RAF.
+They need the support of their school and college who will be contacted to discuss the application.

 For further details visit:

 Please note: from 2018, Annington will be taking over responsibility for the Annington Challenge.